xuyinuox-ui/YuE2-Studio/README.md

 # Acknowledgements

-YuE2 Studio would not exist without the work of the upstream open-source and research communities.
+YuE2 Studio would not exist without the work of its upstream open-source and research communities.

 Special acknowledgement goes to: